-- Share its work programme with the Health and Wellbeing Board and Health Scrutiny. - Provide relevant public opinions/experiences about services to support the development of JSNA chapters. - Highlight concerns about services to Health Scrutiny and, where appropriate, make referrals in line with the process set out in Section 7 of this agreement. - As a member of the Health and Wellbeing Board, provide information and challenge from the perspective of the public, service users and carers as well as appropriate intelligence on any strategic and/or commissioning concerns. - Work with the Health and Wellbeing Board and Health Scrutiny to provide information and comments as the public champion. - Regularly inform Health Scrutiny of current issues and, in exceptional circumstances, request Health Scrutiny to consider whether a formal referral tothe Secretary of State for Health is required. - Provide Health Scrutiny with information as requested for specific topics and issues regarding patient and user experiences and access to services (subject to available resource). - Acknowledge and respond to referrals from Health Scrutiny in line with the process set out in Section 7 of this agreement.
+- Share its work programme with the Health and Wellbeing Board and Health Scrutiny. - Provide relevant public opinions/experiences about services to support the development of JSNA chapters. - Highlight concerns about services to Health Scrutiny and, where appropriate, make referrals in line with the process set out in Section 7 of this agreement. - As a member of the Health and Wellbeing Board, provide information and challenge from the perspective of the public, service users and carers as well as appropriate intelligence on any strategic and/or commissioning concerns. - Work with the Health and Wellbeing Board and Health Scrutiny to provide information and comments as the public champion. - Regularly inform Health Scrutiny of current issues and, in exceptional circumstances, request Health Scrutiny to consider whether a formal referral to the Secretary of State for Health is required.